Benlysta is a brand-name prescription medication. It’s FDA-approved to treat:

 Benlysta and vaccines

-Certain vaccines may interact with Benlysta.
-Therefore, you shouldn’t get any live vaccines within 30 days before starting Benlysta or while taking the drug.
+Benlysta can interact with certain vaccines, called live vaccines, and cause them to not work or not work as well.
+Therefore, you should not get any live vaccines within 30 days before starting Benlysta or while using the drug.

-Live vaccines contain a small amount of the virus that the vaccine is trying to protect against.
-Because Benlysta may weaken your immune system, your body may not be able to fight the virus in live vaccines.
+Live vaccines contain a small amount of the virus or bacterium that the vaccine is trying to protect against.
+Because Benlysta may weaken your immune system, your body may not be able to fight the viruses or bacteria in live vaccines.
 This means that the vaccines may cause you to become sick.

-Your doctor will have you wait 30 days to start your treatment if you get a live vaccine before taking Benlysta.
-Your doctor can also help make sure you’re up to date on any needed vaccines before your Benlysta treatment.
+Your doctor will have you wait 30 days to start your treatment if you get a live vaccine before using Benlysta.
+Your doctor can also help make sure you’re up to date on vaccines you may need before your Benlysta treatment.

 Examples of live vaccines include: